 In January, 2014, the Indiana High School Equivalency (HSE) Diploma was based on the completion of a comprehensive test developed by CTB/McGraw-Hill instead of the GED® tests from GED Testing Service.
 If you have not received a high school diploma, you may enroll in this class and study for the subjects tested on the HSE.
 You’ll also learn computer and work-readiness skills.
 If you already have a high school diploma and want to brush-up on your skills prior to taking college entry exams, you may also enroll in this class.
 This is a great way to avoid remediation classes at college and prepares you for entry level college courses.
-Testing and placement services are offered for a minimal charge of $15.00.
+Testing and placement services are offered free of charge.

 Improve your reading, writing, and math skills with our tutoring and classes that offer individualized and small-group instruction.

 Employers want individuals with experience and training.
 A high school diploma or a high school equivalency certificate alone may not be enough to get the job you need.
 Take your skills to the next level with WorkINdiana.

 The WorkINdiana program allows you to earn your high school equivalency certificate or improve your skills in an Adult Education classroom, and earn a career certificate giving you the boost you need to get the job you want.

 Choose from over 30 certifications and start a career in Advanced Manufacturing, Business Administration and Support, Health Care, Hospitality, Information Technology, or Transportation and Logistics.
 Choose one today; start earning tomorrow.

 Click on the following link for more information.

 Note: If you want to enroll in any of the Adult Education classes, you will be assessed prior to enrollment and throughout the training program.
 Assessment results determine your placement, advancement, and educational needs.